 How to Choose Medical Travel Insurance

-Your trip characteristics determine which coverage type fits your needs:
+Look at your trip details to figure out which coverage type fits your needs:

 - You're taking a 1-2 week vacation